Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have drafted database schema with ER diagram for project overview.

 Worked on Updation of Data Management plan(Iteration 2) with new table details

+I have documented my key findings and analysis in the data management plan